genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/03_events.md

 </configuration>
 ```

-Please see [here](/server-modules/configuring-runtime/processes/) for a detailed description of the processes configuration.
+See [here](/server-modules/configuring-runtime/processes/) for a detailed description of the processes configuration.
 Finally, you can build the server.

 From the Gradle menu on the right of Intellij, this is: **genesisproduct-positions-app-tutorial**/**Tasks**/**build/assemble**.